Nationals vs. Yankees Player Props Betting Odds

 Thomas Stats

-- Thomas has 142 hits with 30 doubles, two triples, 20 home runs and 30 walks.
+- Thomas has put up 143 hits with 31 doubles, two triples, 20 home runs and 30 walks.
 He has driven in 69 runs with 15 stolen bases.

-- Thomas will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .450 with a double, two walks and an RBI.
+- Thomas has recorded a base hit in four straight games.
+In his last five games he is batting .400 with two doubles, two walks and an RBI.

 Thomas Recent Games